jhenriquez/mongoose-mongodb-errors/readme.md

 ## Current Status

 Right now only one transformation is fully supported, which is the most common duplicate key (index) error, it will conventionally be transformed into `ValidationError`.

-Also, it attempts to identify the failing path (or field) and value.
+It successfully identify the failing path (or field) and value correctly, and add it into the errors hash.

 ## Contributing and running the tests